jnidzwetzki/jnidzwetzki.github.io/pages/about.md

 I'm Jan — a software engineer and computer scientist ([Dr. rer. nat.](https://www.fernuni-hagen.de/universitaet/stimmen/nidzwetzki.shtml)) working on **database internals, mostly PostgreSQL**.
 My research background is in spatial and spatio-temporal data management — storing and querying spatial and multi-dimensional data at scale.
 I'm based in Hamburg, Germany, and have over 25 years of industry experience.

-Today I work on PostgreSQL internals at [PlanetScale](https://planetscale.com/).
+Today I work on PostgreSQL internals at [PlanetScale](https://planetscale.com/), both on internal projects and on [community work](https://www.postgresql.org/search/?m=1&q=From+Jan+Nidzwetzki&l=&d=-1&s=d).
 Before that I worked on database internals at [Nile](https://www.thenile.dev/) and [Timescale](https://timescale.com/), and I hold a Dr. rer. nat. for a thesis on distributed databases.
 On this blog I write about database internals, profiling (perf, flame graphs, eBPF), and query optimization.

 - 📫 Contact: jnidzwetzki@gmx.de
 - 🔗 [LinkedIn](https://www.linkedin.com/in/jnidzwetzki) - [GitHub](https://github.com/jnidzwetzki) - [Google Scholar](https://scholar.google.com/citations?hl=en&user=8u8bUJYAAAAJ)